-How 'Thor: Ragnarok' Sets Up What's Next in 'Infinity War'
+How 'Thor: Ragnarok' Sets Up What's Next in 'Avengers: Infinity War'

 Warning: This post contains spoilers for Thor: Ragnarok.

 Thanos is getting closer to destroying the universe.
-The big, purple villain played by Josh Brolin has been on a mission to collect powerful gems called Infinity Stones throughout the Marvel movies.
+The big, purple villain played by Josh Brolin has been on a mission to collect powerful gems called Infinity Stones throughout the movies of the Marvel Cinematic Universe.
 The power-hungry alien hopes to rule (or destroy) the entire universe.
 Ultimately, this quest will play out in next spring’s Avengers: Infinity War when he faces off against earth’s greatest heroes.

 And while he doesn’t get his hands on one in the third Thor film, Thor: Ragnarok, he does come one step closer to securing ultimate power.
 For those who have had a hard time keeping track of what the Infinity Stones are or why they matter, here’s everything you need to know about them.